|Why do you describe your music as "Theatrical Folk-Rock"?

 My husband, Gary Lee Parks.
 He can do any kind of illustration, from murals to cartoons.
 He has designed stained glass and etched glass windows for over 25 years.
-He is also a voice actor, an operatically trained singer, a member of the American Research Center in Egypt, and on the board of directors of the Theatre Historical Society of America.
+He is also a voice actor, an operatically trained singer, a member of the American Research Center in Egypt, and a former board member of the Theatre Historical Society of America.
 His website is garyparksart.com.

 Why do you say you're "acoustic" but use a keyboard at some shows?

 Because an acoustic piano is really heavy.
 When a venue has a real piano that's in good condition, I use it.
 When they don't, I have to make do with an electronic approximation, because transporting the piano in my living room to every gig is just not practical.
 All the venues I've talked to accept this.
 When a venue wants acoustic music, typically it's because they have one of the following concerns:

 - Tone - My big keyboard has excellent piano sounds with each note individually sampled from a real piano.
 If you close your eyes, you would swear it was the real thing.
 My little keyboard doesn't quite sound real, but it's not cheesy either.

 - Power - My little keyboard has built-in speakers and runs on batteries, so if there's nowhere to plug in, I do fine.

 - Volume - Even at full volume, my little keyboard is not as loud as my unamplified voice.
 My big keyboard is only as loud as I turn the dial on my amp, and I tend to keep it low.

 Some of your songs criticize offshoring and downsizing.
 Are you a socialist?